BaadMaro/CTF/NahamCon CTF 2024/Hacker Web Store/README.md

 ![](https://github.com/BaadMaro/CTF/assets/72421091/fd8c75a1-6418-4bc1-a5b0-fb6db3fb85d7)

-While testing posts creation, i detect a SQL injection while sending `'`
+While testing post creation, I detected a SQL injection while sending `'`

 ![Pasted image 20240525223502](https://github.com/BaadMaro/CTF/assets/72421091/a8089dfa-80b5-4fc2-9b75-167f188a951d)

-The values used in post creation have always `'` which block using dynamic data.
+The values used in post creation have `'` which block using dynamic data.

-We can close the first post values and added next to it a second post with dynamic data like this for description
+We can close the first post value and add next to it a second post with dynamic data like this for the description

 ```
 post 1') , ('Product2', '15.99', 'Description2
 ```

-I started checking for columns inside users tables and i was able to detect name and password using `SELECT X FROM users`
+I started checking for columns inside users table, and I was able to detect name and password using `SELECT X FROM users`

 ```
 1') , ('Product2', (SELECT password FROM users), 'Description3
 ```

-We have multiple users so we need to use LIMIT and OFFSET to get all users names and their passwords
+We have multiple users so we need to use LIMIT and OFFSET to get all users names and passwords

 ```
 1') , ('Product2', (SELECT name FROM users LIMIT 1 OFFSET 0), 'Description3